Adam-Robson/colors/README.md

 # Colors

-This project was bundled with a custom webpack configuration.
+This project was created from scratch.